xentixar/workflow-manager/README.md

 ],
 ```

-You can modify these values to customize how the Workflow Manager appears in the Filament navigation and the permission names used for authorization.
+## Configuration Customization

+All customization options are now consolidated in the configuration file for easier management.
+After publishing the configuration file, you can modify:

 ## Usage

 ### Setting Up Your Models

-To use Workflow Manager with your models, implement the `Workflows` interface and use the `HasWorkflows` trait:
+To use Workflow Manager with your models, implement the `WorkflowsContract` interface and use the `HasWorkflows` trait:

 ```php
 <?php